 Since many people are not able to take care of making appointments during official business hours, when they might be working or otherwise engaged, this can be a great little benefit for busy patients.

 On top of this, it can ensure that customers don’t go elsewhere.
 You’re probably not the only dental clinic in the local area.
 There is a chance that someone will just hang up the phone and try to find someone else that can help if their call isn’t answered.
 Having 24/7 coverage over the phone is a way to ensure you gain more patients.

 They can also confirm appointments after business hours when you might be able to catch people at a more convenient time.

 This can also free up your in-house receptionist to take care of in-office patients and work on other matters during the day.
 It also helps to ensure that you don’t have open space in your schedule due to unconfirmed appointments.

 As we have seen, you can have your incoming calls answered around the clock.
-They can answer routine patient requests, or tell the patient to seek immediate help in the event of a serious situation, or message/call you to set up a time to provide treatment.
+Dental answering services can answer routine patient requests, or tell the patient to seek immediate help in the event of a serious situation, or message/call you to set up a time to provide treatment.

 It also makes your practice a lot more customer service oriented if callers know that they can make appointments or get information at any hour of the day or night.

 In today’s world, people don’t always have time to call during the workday, and they certainly don’t have time to put up with long hold times.
 It is much more convenient for some to deal with personal matters after they get home from work or on the weekends.